- AACSB International — The Association to Advance Collegiate Schools of Business

 UW Oshkosh has an automated telephone line for timely information concerning class cancellations for winter weather-related conditions.
 Make note to call (920) 424-0000 for the latest information.
 Please note that the University only rarely suspends classes for weather-related conditions.
 Students should be aware that some faculty and instructional academic staff provide information specific to their courses (e.g., including such information as arrangements for making up any canceled sessions).

 In addition to notifying radio and television stations, the University’s official web site will also post notices of weather-related news.

 Graduate Studies at the University of Wisconsin Oshkosh

 Students interested in furthering their education are encouraged to consider graduate studies at the University of Wisconsin Oshkosh.
-The master's degree programs, certificates, post-master's programs and graduate courses available are fully described in the Graduate Studies Bulletin.
-The Bulletin is on the web at: http://www.uwosh.edu/gradstudies/bulletins.
+The master’s degree programs, practice doctorates, certificates, post-master’s programs and graduate courses available are fully described in the Graduate Studies Bulletin.

 Certain courses and research projects require that students work with chemicals while engaging in academic studies.
 Many of these chemicals may be hazardous to your health.
 Instructors of these courses and research projects must inform and train students on procedures that will maintain the students’ personal health and safety and provide them with information on the hazards of specific chemicals that will be used during their course of study.
 Furthermore, instructors must enforce and follow safety policies.
 Prior to use of hazardous materials and equipment, students shall review the procedures and information, and discuss any associated concerns with the instructor.